corner-minded/corner-minded.github.io/index.md

  <p>Before I start, I obtained this Keylogger from a YouTube tutorial, As a beginner, I try to learn from resources that are readily available to me.
 That way, I can understand how things work on my own without constantly needing to seek help.
 So I have added 2 new modifications to impove on less confusion in the log, but too the point.
   <br>
   <br>
-  this is a basic Keylogger that records keystrokes that have been pressed, this can be used of course to be hidden into a computer and log any sensitive information that was typed on said computer, like emails with passwords, private text messages, Bank info, and more.
+  This is a basic Keylogger that records keystrokes that have been pressed, this can be used of course to be hidden into a computer and log any sensitive information that was typed on said computer, like emails with passwords, private text messages, Bank info, and more.
 Here I will break down my simple code.</p>
 </div>

 <br>